 Click here to review prior guidance from Stage 1 and 2.

 Note: This webpage will be updated regularly to address new guidance.
 Changes will be date stamped to highlight new information or policies.

 Overarching Goal: To ensure the safety of our students, faculty, and staff while increasing research activity in a phased approach as public health guidance and safety conditions permit.
-The purpose of this document is to lay out a framework for phased re-engagement of on-campus research activities.
-Further planning for later phase re-opening is still to come.
-Recovery will be a long-term transition with a restart process that is scaled gradually and aligned with public health conditions.
+The purpose of this document is to lay out a framework for staged re-engagement of on-campus research activities.
 Our framework is informed by the following principles and observations:

 - We must support and protect the safety, physical, and emotional health of the research workforce.

-- Practical and safety considerations will dictate which activities are allowed in any given phase and space.
+- Practical and safety considerations will dictate which activities are allowed in any given UO stage and space or site.

 - Planning and execution of fair, transparent, and accountable processes for access should engage the research community to identify needs and to find solutions that support our research mission.

 - Research groups and PIs will need to prioritize their on-campus activities, focusing especially on those that enable further remote work.